ewald-lab/ewald-lab-website/index.md

 Omics data enables us to measure thousands of molecular and morphological features from cells after they are exposed to chemicals.
 When we measure these data from *in vitro* cellular assays, we call it “cell profiling”.
 Using cell profiling data, the Ewald Lab:

-- Estimates the lowest chemical exposure that causes molecular and morphological perturbations in different tissues of living organisms (including humans!) for thousands of compounds
+- Estimates the lowest chemical exposure that causes molecular and morphological perturbations in different human tissues for thousands of compounds

 - Predicts how chemicals cause toxicity by analyzing images of exposed cells with machine learning, transfer learning, and multi-omics integration